 - Tape-in Hair Extensions -Tape-in hair extension are semi-permanent hair extensions.
 They attach to your hair with tape.
 Although they are more durable than clip-in extensions, they can cause damage to natural hair.

-- Semi-permanent Hair Extensions with Micro Beads: The micro beads are small, semi-permanent hair extensions.
-They are attached to your hair with tiny beads.
-Although they are less damaging than the tape-in extensions they can be harder to remove.
+- Microbeads Hair Extensions.
+Microbeads hair extension are semi-permanent extensions that attach to your natural hair with tiny beads.
+These are less damaging than those with tape-in extensions but can be harder to remove.

-- Fused Hair Extensions: Fused hair extensions are permanent hair extensions.
-The strands are attached to your natural hair using heat or adhesive.
-This is a very damaging method for your natural hair and should be done only by a professional stylist.
+- Extensions for Hair: Fusion hair extensions are permanent methods of extending hair.
+These hair extensions use heat or adhesive to attach the hair strands to your natural hair.
+This can be very damaging to your hair and should only ever be done by a professional stylist.

 - Brushing & Washing

 You should brush your hand tied extensions before you wash them to prevent knots and matting.
 Use a soft bristled brush to start at the base and work your ways up with a comb or soft bristled comb.
 To wash the extensions, you can use a sulfate free shampoo and conditioner.
 Hot water can damage hair.
 Use your fingertips to massage shampoo into your scalp.
 Rinse thoroughly.
 The conditioner should be applied next, being careful not tugging or pulling at the hair.
 Rinse well with water and then dry your hair with a towel.